tp7309/TTPassGen/README.md

 34
 ```

-When dictlist option defined as `in.dict,in2.dict` and _seperator_ is one space, run following command：
+When `--dictlist` option defined as `in.dict,in2.dict` and _seperator_ is one space, run following command：

 ```bash
 ttpassgen --dictlist "in.txt,in2.txt" --rule "$0[_]?$1" -s " " out.txt